ruyjr/ruyjr/README.md

 🌱 I’m currently learning: React and other front-end technologies.

-👯 I’m looking to collaborate on: Open-source WordPress projects and other web development initiatives.
+👯 I’m looking to collaborate on: Open-source projects and other web development initiatives.

+I'm also a businessman and my company is Verde Leão - Comunicação e Marketing Digital "https://verdeleao.com.br/".

 🤔 I’m looking for help with: Scaling my business and reaching new clients.

-💬 Ask me about: Web development, WordPress, and digital marketing.
+💬 Ask me about: Web development, WordPress, Bootstrap and digital marketing.

 📫 How to reach me: You can reach out to me on my social media accounts or send me a message at ruy@verdeleao.com.br

-😄 Pronouns: He/Him

 Thanks for visiting my GitHub profile.
 Feel free to connect with me on social media!